akashelaunchinfotech/BendableSlider/blendable_slider/README.md

 - 🎯 Bendable curved slider
 - 🌈 Customizable gradient foreground and solid background
 - 📝 Optional title (fixed or dynamic)
-- 🎉 Callback when sliding completes (over 98%)
 - 🧩 Easy to integrate and style

 ---